sbt/sbt-eclipse/README.rst

 sbteclipse
 ==========

-Plugin for `sbt`_ to create `Eclipse`_ project files.
+Plugin for `sbt`_ to create `Eclipse`_ project definitions.
 Please see the `Documentation`_ for information about installing and using sbteclipse.
 Information about mailing lists, contribution policy and license can be found below.

 For the impatient
 -----------------

-- Add sbteclipse to your plugin definition, replacing the version number with whatever version you want to use:
+- Add sbteclipse to your plugin definition:

 ::

-  addSbtPlugin("com.typesafe.sbteclipse" % "sbteclipse" % "2.0.0")
+  addSbtPlugin("com.typesafe.sbteclipse" % "sbteclipse" % "2.0.0-M1")

 - In sbt use the command *eclipse* to create Eclipse project files: